New: S-102, S-104, S-111 Support

 We partner with the following organizations to offer training in SEAiq Pilot.

 Maritime Simulation and Resource Centre

-The Maritime Simulation and Resource Centre (MSRC) offers training both at their centre in Quebec City as well as onsite at your location.
+The Maritime Simulation and Resource Centre (MSRC) offers training at their centre in Quebec City, onsite at your location, or virtually through videoconferencing.
 For additional information, please visit the MSRC web site or inquire with MSRC via email email@example.com.

 Maritime Pilots Institute